NEWS

 Today, most of the 18 courses on the island are multi-course resorts, with a burgeoning of choices along the U.S. 278 corridor that approaches the island.

-"The island's only 11 miles long and it's becoming more developed than it used to be," said Kip Bowers of Hilton Head Golf Travel, a golf packaging company.
+"The island's only 11 miles long and it's becoming more developed than it used to be," said a local golf vacation packager.
 "So now we have all these great courses that are popping up on the in-road, just as nice and a little less expensive."

 1. Harbour Town; 2.
 Sage Valley; 3.Long Cove Club; 4.Ocean Course at Kiawah; 5.
 Yeaman's Hall Club in Hanahan; 6.
 Greenville Country Club's Chanticleer Course; 7.
 Cassique at Kiawah; 8.
 The Dunes Golf and Beach Club; 9.
 Secession Golf Club in Beaufort; 10.
 Musgrove Mill.